xuewenwang/metrics/README.md

 SPDX-License-Identifier: BSL-1.0
 -->

-To run tools make sure to install python protobuf and bokeh.
+To run tools make sure to install python protobuf, pandas and bokeh (see requirements.txt).

 First build the protobuf python file with make.